 This stamp was the first to picture a hospital.
 It honored the 250th anniversary of New York's Bellevue Hospital Center, the oldest operational hospital in the country.
 In 1736, Bellevue opened with a six-bed infirmary.
 Today, it is one of the largest hospitals in the United States.

 The cost of building this almshouse was £80 and 50 gallons of rum.
-Construction was completed within a year and the almshouse opened on March 31, 1736.
 The building included a 25- by 23-foot six-bed infirmary, overseen by Dr. John Van Beuren.
-The workhouse also provided a form “occupational therapy,” offering those who entered work in hard labor, as well as instruction in sewing, knitting, spinning, weaving and leather and iron working.
+The workhouse also provided a form of “occupational therapy,” offering those who entered work in hard labor, as well as instruction in sewing, knitting, spinning, weaving and leather, and iron working.
 The property also included a nearby farm.

 There is little information about the workhouse during its first few years, except that it appears to have expanded several times.
 When the British occupied the city during the Revolution, the inmates were moved to Poughkeepsie.
 And after a fire later that year, a large number of now-homeless persons were admitted.
 Eventually, several more buildings were added to house the increased number of poor and destitute residents.
 In 1799, the hospital opened the country’s first maternity ward.